jufa/AurorEyeASI/README.md

 | 5A Rated Step-Down Converter | 1   | [Example](https://www.amazon.ca/dp/B085T73CSD) or similar, used for powering the RPi                                    |
 | Case                         | 1   | 3D print (under development)                                                                                            |

+## 3D Printable Shell
+This repository includes and STL file for 3D printing.
+This replaces the Nanuk 904 OTS hard case, aluminum mount bracket with 3D printable Shell with stackable configurable trays for battery, electronics, camera, and interface.
+This design integrates a 10mm dead space shell wall to reduce heat leakage has more interior room while maintaining similar external dimensions to the Nanuk 904 case.

 ## Development projects for students, researchers
 ### Hardware